ivonunes/plumekit/docs/start/concepts.md

 Your handlers never name a platform type: no `env`, no `D1Database`, no `KVNamespace`.
-Instead they reach host services through **capability bindings**: small concrete structs of async closures carried on each request's `Context` (KV, database, storage, queue, HTTP client, secrets, mailer, broadcaster, and a log function).
+Instead they reach host services through **capability bindings**: small concrete structs of async closures carried on each request's `Context` (KV, database, storage, queue, HTTP client, secrets, mailer, broadcaster and a log function).
 Each capability is a protocol (the *adapter contract*) plus a concrete handle that wraps any conforming adapter via an opaque `some` generic.